Volleyball

 If an athlete starts playing any varsity sport at any age then they may only play 4 consecutive years.
 Exemptions to play younger players are rarely granted and must be given before the player starts playing varsity sports.

 If your athletes did not obtain an age exemption before they became a varsity athlete they CAN NOT apply for an exemption after the fact.
-For example, if an athlete turned 14 years old before the season and did not apply for an exemption, the athlete would be classified as a Sophomore when entering play the following year.
+For example, if a middle school athlete turned 14 years old prior to May 31st, and did not apply for an exemption, the middle school athlete would be classified as a Sophomore when entering play the following year.

 Penalties for noncompliance have consistently been forfeits of games and the inability to participate in post season play.